pycheng/leetcode/README.md

 20180425 2_addtwonums.c -not finished, the answer overflowed. should be care ful about the int length 20180426 412_fizzbuzz.c - watch the char** malloc 20180426 823_binary_tree_with_factors.c**  continue to fix timeout limit,   double to fix overflow problem  #Dynamic Programing
+20180430 70_clibing_stairs.c dynamic programming in 10 mins, recursive in 5 mins